DLR-SC/prov2neo/README.md

 For major changes, please open an issue first to discuss what you would like to change.

 ## ✨ Citable Software

-This project contains a [`CITATION.cff`](https://citation-file-format.github.io/) file!
+This project is citable and contains a [`CITATION.cff`](https://citation-file-format.github.io/) file!
+We'd be happy if you cite the project using the metadata contained in the `CITATION.cff` file if you use `prov2neo` in your research.

 `CITATION.cff` files are plain text files with human- and machine-readable citation information for software (and datasets).
-GitHub will link the correct citation automatically.
-To find out more about GitHubs support for `CITATION.cff` files visit [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files)
+To find out more about GitHub's support for citation metadata visit [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files)

 ## 📝 License

+This project is [MIT](https://github.com/dlr-sc/prov2neo/blob/master/LICENSE) licensed.
 Copyright © 2020-2022 [German Aerospace Center (DLR)](https://www.dlr.de/EN/Home/home_node.html) and individual contributors.
-This project is [MIT](https://github.com/dlr-sc/prov2neo/blob/master/LICENSE) licensed.